WTCCSHD: Relaunching the Chevy SS

 Year Three (Basically the Finale)

 The year 2016 is really where things get crazy.
-The 2LT gains power, going from 321 HP to 335 HP.
+The 2LT gains power, going from 320 HP to 335 HP.
 And the RS gains a 1LE package.
-This includes an HP boost to 464 HP, better carbon-ceramic Brembo brakes, a better Yamaha tuned exhaust, and a lot more.
+This includes an HP boost to 464 HP, better carbon-ceramic Brembo brakes, a better Yamaha tuned exhaust, and a lot of other features.
 On the SS trim, we give the LS engines a nice farewell, as we introduce the new LT1.
-With 460 HP now offered with a six-speed auto and manual in the Commodore chassis.
-The SS also gets a new 1LE package, except there is no power boost this time.
+With 460 HP now offered with a six-speed auto or manual in the Commodore chassis.
+This LT1 powered SS also gets a new 1LE package, except there is no power boost this time.
 Skipping ahead to April, we introduce the new Commodore CSV Bathurst.
 That car will have the LT4 in it, making all 650 HP.
 Outside of a final edition Commodore SS with special badges and interior design, the Commodore will have no major changes until its demise at the end of 2017.

 2014 Chevrolet Commodore: